ianthekirkland/AppleScript_finderLib/README.md

 ## Installation

 Download or clone the file to `~/Library/Script Libraries`.
-If the `Script Libraries` folder doesn't exist, simply create it.
+If the `Script Libraries` folder doesn't exist in your library folder, simply create it.

 ## Usage